karenetheridge/Dist-Zilla-Plugin-Chrome-ExtraPrompt/README.md

 - `command`: the string containing the command and arguments to call. required.
-- `repeat_prompt`: a boolean flag (defaulting to false) that, when set, appends the prompt string to the command and arguments that are called.
+- `repeat_prompt`: a boolean flag (defaulting to false) that, when set, appends the prompt string to the command and arguments that are called, passing as a single (additional?) argument.

 # SUPPORT